 Support if you go to university

-If you are considering going to university, the virtual school can provide you with specialist career advice to help you make the best choices to achieve your goals.
+If you are considering going to university, our Virtual School can provide you with specialist career advice to help you make the best choices to achieve your goals.
 We will financially support you with the following:

-- Up to £300 discretionary travel grant for first term if commuting from Oxford or on placement.
-Travel grants to be applied for from care leaver charities and UCAS.
+- additional travel grants can be applied for from care leaver charities and UCAS

-- A term-time bus pass if needed and if not provided by the university/ HEI.
-Or a bicycle package including a bike, a helmet, lights and padlock.
-Up to £400.
+- a term-time bus pass if needed and if not provided by the university/ HEI and/or a bicycle package worth up to £300 to include a bike, a helmet, lights, jacket, and padlock

 - £1000-degree course completion grant

-We recognise COVID lockdown has presented opportunities to undertake Open University courses.
-Any agreed programme of study via the Open University will be supported with the £2000 LA bursary (made up of eight £250 payments) and £1000 completion grant.
-To mirror an undergraduate degree, 360 points will need to be achieved in order to be paid the £1000 completion grant.
-40 points will need to be achieved in order to receive the £250 payments.
+- Any agreed programme of study via the Open University will be supported with the £2000 LA bursary (made up of eight £250 payments) and £1000 completion grant.
+To mirror an undergraduate degree, 360 points will need to be achieved to be paid the £1000 completion grant.
+40 points will need to be achieved to receive each of £250 payments

-Courses must begin before you are 24.
+- Courses must begin before you are 25.
 Support will be given to access other grants to aid study needs.
-As these courses are online it is expected students will be employed to supplement their income.
+As these courses are online, it is expected students will be employed to supplement their income

 Health and wellbeing